microsoft/WhatTheHack/062-EntraIDB2B/Coach/Solution-06.md

 ## Notes & Guidance

-Follow the Quickstart for the deployment of your app.
+Follow the QuickStarts for the deployment of your app.

 QuickStarts are available for ASP.NET and other languages.